evalarumbe/welcome-to-the-web/css-pipeline/README.md

 <!--
 HELLO AND WELCOME TO THE TODO
 =============================

 GUIDE PEOPLE THROUGH SETTING UP THEIR FIRST EVER PACKAGE.JSON Because that is your audience here.

-WTF IS THIS node_modules/ thingy?
+What is this node_modules/ thingy?
 And why do I not want to commit it?

-SHOW THEM WHAT SCRIPTS TO ADD IN.
+Npm script walkthrough:
-They might have this "test" one already that they don't need just yet Outline those in beautiful detail.
+- They might have this "test" one already that they don't need just yet.

-In the video you can be like "sayHi": "echo heeiiiii" to illustrate what scripts do
+- Add an example script like "sayHi": "echo heeiiiii" to illustrate how they work.
+- Explain how I built these ones and where to find out which args are valid.
 -->

 # CSS pipeline